Skip to main content

 How AI is transforming the insurance industry

 It’s hard to talk about the future of almost any industry without mentioning artificial intelligence (AI), and the insurance industry is no different.
 AI technology automates tasks that would typically be performed by humans, such as collecting information, analyzing it and making inferences.
 AI works best when it can ingest large volumes of data.
 Armed with that data, insurance professionals will be looking for ways to use AI technology to make the process of customer service, fraud detection, underwriting and pricing, and sales more efficient and seamless.
+79% of principal agents have adopted, or plan to adopt and AI platform in the next six months.

 The use of AI in insurance is relatively new.
 Still, as the technology develops, insurers will continue to innovate to leverage the power of AI to transform the industry and improve the overall customer experience.

-The impact of AI on insurance
+The impact of AI in insurance

 Traditionally, the insurance industry has functioned reactively—it detects trends and adjusts accordingly.
 However, with its ability to take huge swaths of data to reason, learn and problem-solve, AI is helping to push the industry into a proactive state of prediction and prevention.
-While AI has the potential to revolutionize even the smallest of processes, its immediate impacts are being unlocked in the following five areas across the insurance industry:
+While AI has the potential to revolutionize even the smallest of processes, its immediate impacts are being unlocked in the following six areas across the insurance industry:

 1. Customer service—The customer touch point is, by nature, a prominent aspect of the insurance process.
 Advancements in this area have the potential to make the user experience more accessible while at the same time easing the burden on insurers to respond to individual inquiries manually.
 Virtual assistants, such as chatbots, can interact with customers at any time—day or night—to address common questions and provide basic information.
 Chatbots can also provide a more advanced capacity to answer customer questions and initiate claims.
 Machine learning, a subset of AI, allows machines to gain insights, recognize patterns and make better decisions automatically.